Tteokbokki is super easy to make. A little too easy in fact.

-If you’ve recently made more tteokbokki than you can handle, you may be wondering how to keep and reheat it later.
+If you’ve recently made more tteokbokki than you can handle, you’re probably wondering how to store it to reheat later without the rice cakes drying out.

-The best way to reheat tteokbokki is in a saucepan.
+The best way to reheat tteokbokki is on the stove.
 Place the tteokbokki in a pan, separating the pieces as much as possible.
-Next, add just enough liquid (water or broth) to cover the bottom of the pan.
-Reheat the tteokbokki on a low heat for 3-4 minutes, stirring frequently.
+Next, add just enough liquid (water, broth, or leftover sauce) to cover the rice cakes.
+Reheat the tteokbokki on a medium-low heat until they’re soft.

 A note on my experiment

-- Warming it up in a pan with some broth
+- Warming it up in a pan with some broth: My favorite method.

 Reheating tteokbokki on the stove